 For both the Customized Cash and Unlimited Cash cards, Bank of America offers the following:

 - No annual fee

 - 0% APR for the first 18 billing cycles (applies to purchases as well as any balance transfer made within 60 days of opening an account).

 After the introductory periods, a variable interest rate will apply to balances, and that rate will range from RegAPR for the Customized Cash card and RegAPR for Unlimited Cash.
 That said, if you pay off your balance each month, you won’t have to worry about paying interest.

 The cards do charge a foreign transaction fee, though, so be aware of that if you travel overseas.

-With no annual fee, a 0% intro APR and a $200 welcome bonus offer, we see little reason not to apply for one of these cards.
+With no annual fee and generous welcome offers, we see little reason not to apply for one of these cards.
 If you are an existing Bank of America or Merrill customer who is eligible for the Preferred Rewards program, this is even more of a no-brainer.

 The card you choose will depend largely on how you like to earn rewards.
 If you spend a significant amount in one of the available choice categories, the Customized Cash card may be your best bet.
 On the other hand, if you don’t want to worry about categories or spending caps, the Unlimited Cash card provides higher base rewards on every purchase.

 The best news, though, is that you really can’t go wrong.